phorton1/base-apps-raymarine/NET/docs/wpmgr.md

 ## Command Structure

-Commands are sent to the server preceded by a word that indicates their length This command gets a dictionary (a listing of the uuids) for WAYPOINTS, ROUTES, or GROUPS depending on the context set by preceding commands.
+Commands are sent to the server preceded by a word that indicates their length This command gets a dictionary (a listing of the uuids) for WPMGRS, ROUTES, or GROUPS depending on the context set by preceding commands.

 	tcp(2)  10.0.241.54:2052 <-- 10.0.241.200:52811		1000